PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 #region Instantiate Shell-Pool
 Transform shellPoolObj = GameObject.Find ("Shell Pool").transform; // we'll stick all the shells we create into an object so they are tidy for (int i = 0; i < shellPool.Length; i++) {
-    GameObject newShell = Instantiate (shellPrefabRef, Vector2.zero, Quaternion.identity) as GameObject; // create the shell (it doesnt matter where) newShell.gameObject.SetActive (false); // immediately disable the game-object so the script can run newShell.transform.SetParent (shellPoolObj); // set the parent to be the shell-pool object shellPool [i] = newShell.GetComponent<Shell> (); // add this newly created object to a corresponding reference in the shell-pool array.
+    GameObject newShell = Instantiate (shellPrefabRef, Vector2.zero, Quaternion.identity) as GameObject; // create the shell (it doesn't matter where) newShell.gameObject.SetActive (false); // immediately disable the game-object so the script can run newShell.transform.SetParent (shellPoolObj); // set the parent to be the shell-pool object shellPool [i] = newShell.GetComponent<Shell> (); // add this newly created object to a corresponding reference in the shell-pool array.